How To Plan A Trip

 5. Have your flights booked

 It doesn’t always have to be a flight.
 It could be cab ride, a bus ride, a ferry ride, or a boat ride.
 Best way to save some money is to buy your transport ahead of time.
 Also, if it’s too last minute, there might no seats available anymore if it’s a busy season!
+Another reason why it’s so imporant to plan your trip ahead of time.

 6. Book your accommodation